 One of the weaknesses of some smartphones is short battery life.
 At the moment, there is still no phone with a battery power enough to last a month or even one week without a charge.
-This means that daily, we need to keep phones juiced up to be able to keep taps with the goings on in the world and communicate with others.
+This means that daily, you need to keep your phone juiced up to be able to keep taps with the goings on in the world and communicate with others.

 We have given practical strategies that will help you maximize the battery capacity of your phone.

 The best smartphones out there have a battery saving mode function that enables them to perform optimally while using little power.

 When your phone is in power saver mode, screen brightness and other power-hungry processes that would otherwise consume more battery power are automatically toned down.